Jacqueline-Esbri/Election_Analysis/README.md

 ## Resources

-During this assignment, we were introduced to Python; the most widely used programming language used as a scripting language for web applications.
-Python efficiently enabled the process of writing algorithms to analyze the election results.
-Python has risen in popularity due to its simple structure, efficiency in automating a specific series of tasks, and ease to read and maintain.
-It also has a broad standard library.
+During this assignment, the power of Python was used to automate the vote-counting process for the election.
+The knowledge of variables, arrays, conditionals, and loops was applied for the following:

+- Create scripts that read, write, and store data from files or in arrays
+- Perform mathematical operations
+- Use decision statements, logical operations for complex comparisons, and repetition statements to run code more than once
+- Produce screen outputs

 Visual Studio Code (VS Code), another powerful tool, was configured to use the Python environment installed.
 VS Code provides helpful integration features that can be used for working with different environments.

  Having these two programs working in conjunction to analyze the data made the workflow faster and increased productivity.
 The Python version required for this project was 3.7.6, but version 3.8.5 was a better choice for security reasons.
 The version of VS Code used was 2.3.0.

 ## Summary

 This script was tested for errors during the coding process.
 The detailed script may be used as a template for future district elections.
 In addition, the script may be used for other purposes as well (e.g., school districts, state-wide elections).
-The script is user friendly, easy to follow and interpret.
+The script is user friendly, easy to follow, and interpret.

 ## Recommendation